bryzhao/elevate-roasting/README.md

 Small‑batch specialty coffee, roasted at home in San Francisco.
 We only use high-quality beans and roast with attention to detail.

-The website is open-source, so that other folks who may be interested in website development and software integration for artisan goods.
+The website is open-source, to be a potential resource for other folks who may be interested in website development and software integration for artisan goods.

 ## 📁 Project Structure